Vegan Thai Red Curry with Tofu (Video)

 To make cashew cream, blend soaked cashews in a blender or food processor with enough water, until creamy.

-Baking Recipes: For more accuracy, select the Metric option below and use measuring spoons.
+Baking Recipes: For more accuracy, use Metric measurements and measuring spoons.

 Ingredients

-- 1 tablespoon gluten-free soy sauce or liquid aminos
+- 1 tablespoon (15 ml) gluten-free soy sauce or liquid aminos

 - Salt, to taste